Node.js REPL, Inspector, Watch Mode, and SEA

 timer

+This is different from top-level await in a module.
 Top-level await in a module participates in module linking and evaluation.
-REPL top-level await participates in one interactive evaluation turn.
-The difference matters when you test import ordering, cycles, or startup failures.
-A module graph has linker state.
-A REPL session has context state and whatever modules you explicitly load.
+That affects import ordering, cycles, and startup failures.
+REPL await participates in one interactive evaluation turn.
+A REPL session has context state and whichever modules you load during that session.

 --no-experimental-repl-await disables top-level await in the REPL.
-The flag name still carries the historical label.
-In Node v24, the behavior is there by default.
+The flag name still carries the older label.
+In Node v24, REPL await is enabled by default.

 Embedding a REPL

-node:repl is the built-in module that creates REPL servers from code.
-An embedded REPL is a REPL started inside another Node program instead of by running node with no entrypoint.
+node:repl is the built-in module for creating REPL servers from your own code.
+An embedded REPL starts inside another program instead of starting from node with no entrypoint.

 import repl from 'node:repl';